-Section A - details about the student
+Section A - details about the stud lent

-Applications for students with an Education, the 0-25 Special Educational Needs Team. will attend.
-Please tell us if this student has a YES / NO
+Applications for students with an Education, Health and Care Plan will be forwarded to the LA Special Educational Needs Team.
+This will not affect the setting this student will attend.
+Please tell us if this student has an EHCP.
+YES / NO

 Schools are not obliged to admit a student who has been Permanently Excluded from school twice with the most recent exclusion being in the last 2 years.
 Please tell us if this student has been twice Permanently Excluded.
 YES / NO

 Which year group are you applying for?
 Year 12 / 13

 Forename(s)

 Surname

 Date of Birth

 Gender

 Current school or setting

 Home address with postcode

 This must be where you live and from where you will attend sixth form.
 If you expect to move from this address before admission, you must let us know.
 We will confirm with you whether a change of address is accepted and whether evidence is required.

 New address if moving, with postcode

-Moving date Section B - details about the app licant If you are the student a nd you are submitting the application, you do not need to answe r the following questions in this section.
-Surname Address if different to the student Email address Daytime telephone number Relationship to the student Do you have parental responsibility for this student?
-YES / NO Is this student subject to a private fostering arrangement?
-YES / NO Is there another person or body (such as a Local Authority) who might object to this application?
-YES / NO Is there a court order in place that might affect this application?
-YES / NO YES / NO If you have answered YES to any of the previous 3 questions, please give details Section C - details about the app Is this student Catholic1.and in the Care of a Local Authority2 or was he or she in the Care of a Local Authority before immediately being adopted or made the subject of a Child Arrangements Order or a Special Guardianship Order3?
-YES / NO If so, please give contact details Is this student Catholic?
-To seek priority on faith grounds, please complete the Faith Supplementary Information Form.
-YES / NO YES / NO
+Moving date

+Section B - details about the applicant

+If you are the student If you are the student and you are submitting the application,

+you do not need to answ er the following questions in this section.

+T oronamo

+Surname

+Address if different to the student

+Email address

+Daytime telephone number

+Relationship to the student

+Do you have parental responsibility for this student?
+YES / NO

+Is this student subject to a private fostering a rrangement?
+YES / NO

+Is there another person or body (such as a Local Authority) who might object to this YES / NO

+application?
+Is there a court order in place that might affect t this application?
+YES / NO

+If you have answered YES to any of the previous 3 questions, please give details

+previous o questions, pieuse give uctans

+Section C - details about the app olication

+Is this student Catholic and in the Care of a L YES / NO

+Care of a Local Authority before immediately Child Arrangements Order or a Special Guard

+If so, please give contact details

+In this student Catholic?
+VEC / NO

+Is this student Catholic?
+To seek priority on faith grounds, please complete the Faith Supplementary Information YES / NO TES/INU

+Form.

-1 'Catholic' means a member of a Church in full communion with the See of Rome.
+&lt;sup>1 'Catholic' means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will normally be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this policy, it includes a looked after child living with a family where at least one of the parents is Catholic.

-2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+&lt;sup>2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.

-3 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
+&lt;sup>3 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).